coinswing/coinswing/README.md

 * `REDIS_URL`: The URL where the Redis database is located
 * `COINBASE_API_KEY`: The API key of the Coinbase account used to send bitcoins to bettors
-* `COINBASE_CALLBACK_URL`: The URL to listen for Coinbase callbacks on (receiving bets from bettors) - must be a unique URL because for some reason Coinbase doesn't sign their HTTP requests (why?)
+* `COINBASE_CALLBACK_URL`: The URL to listen for Coinbase callbacks on (receiving bets from bettors) - must be a unique URL because for some reason Coinbase doesn't sign their HTTP requests (wtf?)

 ## Documentation